tosinibrahim96/meal-recommendation/README.md

 **Features the API should have:**

+1. The

-1. The system should operate on three Allergies:
+should operate on three Allergies:
     1. Nut Allergy
     2. ShellFish Allergy
     3. SeaFood Allergy